Our students meet in groups, led by a tutor. The emphasis is on discovery rather than theory, observation rather than opinion.

 You’re encouraged to test what you hear and then share what you experience.
 The more you practise, the more you get out of the course.

 With a wider view, day-to-day life takes on a different and fresher perspective.

 We look at the power of the present, how to be more yourself, happiness and its sources, wisdom and its uses, and beauty and its causes.

 The course is designed for those eager to make the very most of life, unfettered by the passing show, unchained by the fads of the moment.

 It is presented in ten sessions referred to collectively as 'Philosophy and Wisdom'.
+We are currently offering the chance to take the first four sessions, then enrol for the remaining six (after a half-term break) if you wish.
 The content of each session is as follows:-

 1. The Wisdom Within - Philosophy means the love of wisdom.
 Our course is intended to show how philosophy may help us enjoy richer, less stressful and more useful lives.
 This opening session considers these aims further, and introduces simple exercises in mindfulness and the application of wisdom which can be practised in daily life.